kl689/Hangman/README.md

 > - Using getGraphics() and drawing straight into a hangmanPanel did not keep those changes when window was resized.
 This also had a part in the issue where, first, parts of the hangman was drawn and then when the user guesses their first correct letter, the previous hangman parts erased.

 ## Possible Future Improvements:
 - For the "New Game" menu item, could ask the user to confirm their choice to make sure the user didn't accidentally click on it.
+Same with the "Quit" menu utem.
 - Difficulty level could be a setting instead of being selected before each game.
 - How to Play and Rules should have the same name and take you to the same pop-up screen.
+- The hangman drawing could be changed to not resize as the main window frame is resized.